openhab/openhab-docs/configuration/nginx.md

   sudo apt-get install openssl
   ```

-  Once complete, you need to create a directory where our certifcates can be placed:
+  Once complete, you need to create a directory where our certificates can be placed:

   ```shell
   sudo mkdir -p /etc/ssl/certs